amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 Factorial is a mathematical concept that represents the product of a number and all the positive integers below it.
 In simpler terms, it is the result of multiplying a number by all the smaller whole numbers until you reach 1.

-For example, the factorial of 5 (written as 5!) is calculated as:
+For example, the factorial of 5 (written as 5!).
+It means we need to multiply all the positive whole numbers from 1 to 5 together:

 `5! = 5 x 4 x 3 x 2 x 1 = 120`